-External Wall Insulation Grant & EWI Insulation Grants
+External Wall Insulation Grant & EWI Insulation Grants & External Wall Insulation Government Grants

 It is possible to save up to £620 annually on energy bills and drastically lower household carbon emissions by installing a solid wall or external wall in your home.
 Depending on the design and layout of your house External Wall Insulation Grant can cost anywhere from £7,000 to £15,000.
 However, you may qualify for funds under the ECO (Energy Company Obligation) program.